voteflux/flux-docs/docs/constitutions/aus-qld.rst

 working groups is established by the Steering Committee by quorum.

-The Flux Party Queensland is comprised of individual Flux members who form the following bodies; “The Leadership”, the Flux QLD Steering Committee, and working groups.
+The Flux Party Queensland is comprised of individual Flux members who form the following bodies; "The Leadership", the Flux QLD Steering Committee, and working groups.

 The Leadership